sitn/infolica/README.md

 ```

 #### Database
 > :warning: Infolica is based on PG Database and depends on some geographical components.
-Make sure to add the `postgis` extension to your database schema.
+Make sure to add the `postgis` and `pg_trgm` extensions to your database schema.